wellyshen/use-places-autocomplete/README.md

 #### clearSuggestions

 Calling the method will clear and reset all the properties of the `suggestions` object to default.
-It's useful for dismissing the suggestions panel.
+It's useful for dismissing the dropdown.

 ```js
 import usePlacesAutocomplete from 'use-places-autocomplete';